zatkiller/Easy-Feedback/README.md

 Full-stack web app

-Built using: MongoDB, Express, React and Node
+Built using: MongoDB, Express, React and NodeJS, hosted on Heroku

 Implemented Google OAuth for authorization, Stripe for payment, SendGrid for Emailing